The 21 stages of a narcissist relationship with an empath takes you right through the full cycle of abuse, from start to finish.

 Piece-by-piece the empath puts themselves back together, stronger and more sovereign than ever.
 They come home to their own inner being and become their own source of self-love, self-validation, security and survival.
 Never again will they ever hand their power over to anybody else, least of all an empty, fractured and conscienceless being.

-If the empath hasn’t learnt all that they needed to from the empath and narcissist relationship, they will continue to repeat the same patterns again with other narcissists, until they’re ready to ascend beyond the cycle.
+If the empath hasn’t learnt all that they need from the empath and narcissist relationship, they will continue to repeat the same patterns again with other narcissists, until they’re ready to ascend beyond the cycle.

 21 Stages of a Narcissist Relationship with an Empath